nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

 Finally, you'll need to create the Azure Logic App and set up an execution schedule for your new scaling tool.

-1. Open Windows PowerShell as an Administrator
+1. Open Windows PowerShell as an Administrator. //todo you don't need to run this as an admin, right ?

 2. Run the following cmdlet to sign in to your Azure Account.